fluxcd/website/content/en/flux/cheatsheets/sharding.md

 applied to work as expected.

-For example, assuming you want to assign the reconciliation of a Helm release to the `shard1` controllers, you can label the HelmRelease, its chart and its repository with `sharding.fluxcd.io/key: shard1`:
+For example, assuming you want to assign the reconciliation of a Helm release to the `shard1` controllers, label the HelmRelease, its chart and its repository with `sharding.fluxcd.io/key: shard1`:

 ```yaml